chrisguest75/gdgstackdriver/README.md

 * git clone https://github.com/chrisguest75/gdgstackdriver.git
 * cd gdgstackdriver
 * gcloud config configurations list
-* Use the name and project to edit the local cloud-env.sh
+* Use the name and project to edit the local cloud-env.sh GCPPROJECT & GCLOUDCONFIGURATION
   * Use vi ./cloud_env.sh (NOTE: i for insert and esc :wq for exit after editing)
 * Use cat ./cloud_env.sh to verify
 * Goto gcloud directory inside the repo clone.